rcmoutinho/travis-cli/README.md

 The good news is that the process remains the same as any other token or password you need to protect on Travis CI automation.

-_**TIP:** You can check this [fully automated GitHub project](https://github.com/rcmoutinho/automated-release) using this process to automate software releases.
-By the way, this project was the inspiration to create the current one._

 ## Build from the scratch

 To test out your _Docker_ configuration, try to get _travis-cli_ usage help, that will build your local image.
 On the first execution, the image will automatically build.